Application history of 3D scanning: solving various tasks in real production facilities

 The image below shows the result of a 3D scan.
 Jewelers do all the necessary initial processing — they remove "noise" and unnecessary elements in the scanning program.
 The voids that usually remain in places where the model is difficult to scan are sewn up by Mousson Atelier specialists in the Leios program.
 It can also be used for smoothing and other refinement of the final 3D model.

-The models obtained with the RangeVision PRO 3D scanner have precise detail that allows you to view the smallest elements.
+The models obtained using the RangeVision PRO 3D scanner have precise detail that allows you to examine the smallest elements.